Medium Pond

 - Any waterlily from the Medium Waterlilies section on our website

-- Nymphoides peltata x 5 (a native option and very easy and attractive but will probably need to be thinned after two or three years)
+- Nymphoides peltata x 2 (a native option and very easy and attractive, but fast-growing so will probably need to be thinned within two years)

 - Myriophyllum spicatum x 4 (in leaf all year so a good stand-alone choice)